 60 Pages Posted: 20 Dec 2015 Last revised: 18 Mar 2020

 We document that investors derive nonpecuniary utility from investing in dual-objective VC funds, thus sacrificing returns.
-Impact funds earn 4.7% lower IRRs ex post than traditional VC funds.
-In random utility/willingness-to-pay (WTP) models investors accept 2.5-3.7% lower IRRs for impact funds.
-Results are robust to fund access rationing and investor heterogeneity in expected return forecasting and use in portfolio choice models.
-Development organizations, banks, public pensions, Europeans, and UNPRI signatories have high WTP.
+Impact funds earn 4.7 percentage points (ppts) lower IRRs ex post than traditional VC funds.
+In random utility/willingness-to-pay (WTP) models investors accept 2.5-3.7 ppts lower IRRs ex ante for impact funds.
+The positive WTP result is robust to fund access rationing and investor heterogeneity in fund expected returns.
+Development organizations, foundations, financial institutions, public pensions, Europeans, and UNPRI signatories have high WTP.
 Investors with mission objectives and/or facing political pressure exhibit high WTP; those subject to legal restrictions (e.g., ERISA) exhibit low WTP.

 Keywords: Impact investing; venture capital; private equity; socially responsible investment; United Nations Principles of Responsible Investment (UNPRI); sustainable investing; public pension funds; willingness to pay; random utility discrete choice models